billvb/billvb.github.io/projects/index.md

 Note: "Autonomy" refers to the capability of the spacecraft to react and recover from on-board faults that usually occur while it is out of contact with the Earth.

-### Remote PV Power Metering at Skyline

-*Please see the synopsis on the home page summarizing this work.
-Once it is completed, I'll give a longer description of it here*

 ### NASA cFE Flight Software Architecture